Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 Changes in the competitive environment, the environmental and social challenges, along with the changing functions of ports, have intensified the quest for a suitable port governance model.
 Innovative ideas and customized approaches to port governance have emerged in past decades.
 Port governance reforms have brought tensions and opportunities, not the least because ports have to function in a global economic system while adapting and embedding in a regional or local political and economic context.
 Opportunities exist to advance the measurement of the effectiveness and efficiency of port governance solutions and provide tools that can help actors find the best governance fit.

-One of the most remarkable trends in port governance is the shift from the management of individual ports to managing multi-port groups or regions.
+One of the most remarkable trends in port governance is the shift from managing individual ports to managing multi-port groups or regions.
 Port authority mergers and other far-reaching cooperation schemes are on the rise to respond to mounting market and financial pressures and opportunities and avoid duplication of facilities and unnecessary competition.
 This could trigger regulatory responses as monopolistic and oligopolistic situations could emerge.

 Port governance reforms have often resulted in a change towards more autonomy, more commercially oriented strategies, resilience, accountability, and a push for rational investments.
 They have also opened avenues to new revenue and business models for port authorities.
 While pricing structures of port authorities differ worldwide, most ports held on to their traditional revenue base and pricing system.
 The financial backbone remains heavily dependent on port dues and land fees for landlord port authorities, often designed using simple and rather rigid pricing methods.
 Port pricing strategies and revenue models are expected to change over time, such as by exploring the possibility of designing more dynamic, flexible, and differentiated pricing methods.
 Moreover, port dues and land fees might complement other revenue streams from investments in digital transformation, energy transition, and the circular economy.